dalijolijo/electrum-server/README-IRC.md

-IRC is used by Electrum server to find 'peers' - other Electrum servers.
+IRC is used by Bitcore Electrum Server to find 'peers' - other Bitcore Electrum Servers.
 The current list can be seen by running:

   electrum-server peers

-The following config file options are used by the IRC part of Electrum server:
+The following config file options are used by the IRC part of Bitcore Electrum Server:

     [server]
     irc = yes